 GlossaryA word about words

 The power of language to shape our perceptions of other people is immense.
-Precise use of terms in regards to gender can have a significant impact on demystifying many of the misperceptions associated with gender.
-However, the vocabulary of gender continues to evolve and there is not universal agreement about the definitions of many terms.
+Precise use of terms can have a significant impact on demystifying many of the misperceptions associated with marginalised and minority groups and identities.
+However, the vocabulary continues to evolve and there is not universal agreement about the definitions of many terms.
 Nonetheless, here are some working definitions and examples of frequently used (and misused) terms.

 Allies: People who work together for equality, especially if you’re not a member of the group facing inequality.